department-of-veterans-affairs/va.gov-cms/READMES/workflow.md

 ### Example Git workflow:

 1. `git fetch --all`
-1. `git checkout -b <VACMS-000-name> origin/main`
+1. `git checkout -b <VACMS-000-name> upstream/main`
 1. `ddev composer install`
 1. `ddev start` or `ddev restart`
-1. `./scripts/sync-db.sh`
-1. `./scripts/sync-files.sh` # (optional)
+1. `ddev pull va --skip-files`  or `ddev pull va` idf you need managed files (images and pdfs)
 1. Running `ddev test` will build the frontend web and run all tests (PHPUnit, Behat, accessibility, FE web) See [testing](testing.md) for additional details.
 1. If possible, write your test, before you write code.
 The test should fail initially and not pass until you succeed.
-1. Fix code formatting issues with CodeSniffer, Drupal 8 standard. (linters should run automatically upon trying to commit.
+1. Fix code formatting issues with CodeSniffer, Drupal standard. (linters should run automatically upon trying to commit.
 1. Commit your changes.
 Each commit should be logically atomic (e.g. module adds in one commit, config in another, custom code in additional logical commits), and your commit messages should follow the pattern: "VACMS-123: A grammatically correct sentence starting with an action verb and ending with punctuation."
 _Example: VACMS-1234 Add configuration for menu reduction._
-1. Push work to your fork of the repository so a Pull Request may be created `git push --set-upstream <fork name> HEAD`
+1. Push work to your fork of the repository so a Pull Request may be created `git push myfork <branchname>`
 1. Once your PR is merged it will be automatically deployed to dev.cms.va.gov and staging.cms.va.gov.
-If it is merged before 2:30pm ET it will be in the daily, scheduled deploy to prod.cms.va.gov at 3:30pm ET.
+If it is merged before 2:30pm ET and tests pass it will be in the daily, scheduled deploy to prod.cms.va.gov at 3:30pm ET.

   While working on your own branch, you may have to rebase it on main which will make it out of sync with your remote branch and will require you to force push to your branch.

 ### When is it ok to do a force push (-f)?

-  On the upstream, never.
+  On the upstream repo, never.
 On your own fork, it is perfectly acceptable to do force pushes.
 If you have recently rebased your branch on main, you may have to do a force push to your fork.
 When in doubt, ask in Slack.

 ### Pull Request Norms
 * Pull requests should be made against the `main` branch.